Robotics Simulation

 Workflows Powered by Robotics Simulation

-Simulation can unlock novel use cases by bootstrapping the training of foundational models or speed up the fine-tuning process of pretrained AI models with synthetic data generation, or SDG.
-It can consist of text, 2D, or 3D images in the visual and non-visual spectrum, and even motion data that can be used in conjunction with real-world data to train multimodal physical AI models.
+Simulation can unlock novel use cases by bootstrapping the training of foundational and robot policy models with synthetic data generation, or SDG.
+This data can consist of text, 2D, or 3D images in the visual and non-visual spectra, and even motion data that can be used in conjunction with real-world data to train multimodal physical AI models.

-Domain randomization is a key step in the SDG workflow, where many parameters in a scene can be changed to generate a diverse dataset—from location, to color, to textures to lighting of the objects.
-Augmentation in the post-processing phase further diversifies generated data by adding defects such as localized blurring, pixelation, randomized cropping, skewing, and blending.
+Domain randomization is a key step in the SDG workflow, where many parameters in a scene can be changed to generate a diverse dataset—from location, to color, to textures, to lighting of the objects.
+Augmentation in post-processing with NVIDIA Cosmos™ world foundation models (WFM) can be used to further diversify the generated data and add the necessary realism to reduce the simulation-to-real gap.

-NVIDIA Isaac™ Lab, an open-source, unified and modular framework for robot learning built on NVIDIA Isaac Sim, simplifies common workflows in robotics learning such as reinforcement learning, learning from demonstrations, and motion planning.
+NVIDIA Isaac™ Lab, an open-source, unified, and modular framework for robot training built on NVIDIA Isaac Sim™, simplifies common workflows in robotics, such as reinforcement learning, learning from demonstrations, and motion planning.

 Software-in-loop (SIL) is a critical testing and validation stage in the development of software for physical AI-powered robotics systems.
-In SIL, the software that controls the robot is tested in a simulated environment rather than on the actual hardware.
+In SIL, the software that controls the robot is tested in a simulated environment rather than real hardware.

-SIL with simulation ensures accurate modeling the physics of the real world, including sensor inputs, actuator dynamics, and environmental interactions.
-This ensures that the robot software stack behaves in the simulation as it would on the physical robot, improving the validity of the testing results.
+SIL with simulation ensures accurate modeling of real-world physics, including sensor inputs, actuator dynamics, and environmental interactions.
+Isaac Sim provides developers with the necessary features to test that the robot software stack behaves in the simulation as it would on the physical robot, improving the validity of the testing results.

 Orchestrating Robotics Workloads

 Synthetic data generation, robot learning, and robot testing are highly interdependent workflows and require careful orchestration across a heterogeneous infrastructure.
-Robotic workflows also require developer-friendly specification that removes the complexity with infrastructure setup, easy ways to trace data and model lineage, and a secure way to deploy these workloads.
+Robotic workflows also require developer-friendly specifications that simplify infrastructure setup, easy ways to trace data and model lineage, and a secure and streamlined way to deploy workloads.

-NVIDIA OSMO gives you a cloud-native orchestration platform for scaling complex, multi-stage, and multi-container robotics workloads, across on-premises, private, and public clouds.
+NVIDIA OSMO provides a cloud-native orchestration platform for scaling complex, multi-stage, and multi-container robotics workloads, across on-premises, private, and public clouds.

 Get Started